 SCI and related courses teach certain basic principles of yogic human developement under the best of conditions, regardless of whether or not any meditation technique is taught, since yogic human development is already taking place for the entire human race every moment of every day to some extent.
 In fact, to remain a true science, SCI must include all other yogic techniques, as well as normal human life without any apparent yogic technique in use.

-Maharishi International University originally offered regular academic courses and degree programs to regular college students beginning in summer 1973 in Goleta, California.
+Maharishi International University originally offered regular academic courses and degree programs to regular college students beginning in Summer 1973 in Goleta, California.
+(The above scan of the original promotional brochure for the regular academic university states that academic courses began Sept.
+1973.
+That was for the undergraduate students.
+However, the masters students who would soon function as the first T.A.'s at MIU began academic classes in Goleta in probably June 1973 which technically speaking, was in the Spring season.
+However all the TM teachers ever trained were given the right to take academic credit for that at some point in MIU's history.)
 The original plan was to require that all freshman students there take the same 24 core courses in SCI and interdisciplinary studies, plus four months of SCI and/or Forest Academy, as a foundation for their entire academic careers.
 This plan did not allow students to skip any of the required core courses, as that skipping process was thought to enable "dead-spots" in intellectual development which was hurting holistic development and the planet.
 Later on, students would choose majors and specialities after the core courses were completed.

 There are many universities today where interdisciplinary studies majors are still offered, such as Evergreen State College in Olympia, Washington to name one.
 Many regular state universities and other institutions also offer undergraduate and graduate interdisciplinary studies programs in 2016.